WHAT'S THE difference between being held as a material witness and being detained without trial? Anyone? Anyone?

-FBI has questioned hundreds in pursuit of those who might have been co-conspirators in the attacks.
+More than 6,000 people died as a result of the four crashes.
+The terrorism was indeed an act of war, and the FBI has questioned hundreds in pursuit of those who might have been co-conspirators in the attacks.
 In a Sept.
 20 article in The Sun written by Tom Bowman, the Justice Department confirmed that 75 people had been detained - four as material witnesses - and another 200 were being sought.

 Civil libertarians might suggest that the four souls on lockdown would swear there is no difference between being detained without trial and being held as a material witness.
 In either case, they'd be incarcerated and not charged.
 Such would seem to violate this little thing we Americans have in Article I, Section 9 of the Constitution called habeas corpus.

 Criticizing other countries for detaining folks without trial and violating habeas corpus is what we Americans do all the time.
 Are we being hypocritical when we do it and call it something else - holding material witnesses, for instance?

 Not necessarily.
 Material witness statutes exist at the federal and state level, and have been on the books for years.
 Some of the laws date to the early 1800s.
 There was also a tradition in English law where witnesses were required to post bond to assure their appearance to testify at trial.